openharmony/docs/en/device-dev/driver/driver-platform-uart-develop.md

         For details, see [Available APIs](#available-apis).

-4. Debug the driver.
+4.  \(Optional\) Debug the driver.

-    -   \(Optional\) For new drivers, verify the basic functions, such as the UART control status and response to interrupts.
+    For new drivers, verify the basic functions, such as the UART control status and response to interrupts.

 ## Development Example<a name="section774610224154520"></a>